lcas58/TF-Pipeline/README.md

-# Terraform GitHub Actions Starter Template with HCP Terraform

-This repository contains a starter template for using Terraform with GitHub Actions and HCP Terraform to manage infrastructure as code.
+# Hello World Lambda Function

+This project deploys a simple "Hello World" AWS Lambda function using Terraform and GitHub Actions.

 ## Prerequisites

-- An AWS account
+- AWS account
 - GitHub account
-- HCP Terraform account
+- Terraform Cloud account
-- Terraform installed locally (for testing)

 ## Setup

 1. Fork this repository
-2. Set up an HCP Terraform workspace:
+2. Set up a Terraform Cloud workspace:
-   - Create an organization in HCP Terraform if you haven't already
+   - Create an organization in Terraform Cloud if you haven't already
    - Create a new workspace for this project
-   - Generate an API token for Terraform CLI authentication
+   - Connect the workspace to this GitHub repository
 3. Set up GitHub secrets:
-   - TF_API_TOKEN: Your HCP Terraform API token
+   - AWS_ACCESS_KEY_ID: Your AWS Access Key ID
+   - AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key
+   - AWS_REGION: Your preferred AWS region (e.g., us-east-1)
 4. Update the `main.tf` file:
-   - Replace `your-organization-name` with your HCP Terraform organization name
+   - Replace `playground4220` with your Terraform Cloud organization name
-   - Replace `your-workspace-name` with your HCP Terraform workspace name
+   - Replace `TF-Pipeline` with your Terraform Cloud workspace name
-5. In HCP Terraform, add the following variables to your workspace:
-   - aws_access_key_id (marked as sensitive)
-   - aws_secret_access_key (marked as sensitive)
-   - aws_region
-   - bucket_name
-6. Customize the Terraform configuration in `main.tf` as needed

-## Usage
+## Deployment

-- Push changes to the `main` branch to trigger the Terraform workflow
-- The workflow will run `terraform plan` on pull requests
-- Merging to `main` will run `terraform apply`
+The Lambda function will be automatically deployed when changes are pushed to the main branch.
+The GitHub Actions workflow will run Terraform to create or update the Lambda function in AWS.

+## Testing the Lambda Function

+After deployment, you can test the Lambda function using the AWS Console or AWS CLI.

 ## Customization

-- Modify `main.tf` to add or change resources
-- Update `variables.tf` to add new variables
-- Add outputs to `outputs.tf` as needed
-- Customize the GitHub Actions workflow in `.github/workflows/terraform.yml`
+To modify the Lambda function's behavior, edit the `lambda/index.js` file.
+To change the infrastructure configuration, modify the `main.tf` file.

 ## Security Note

-By using HCP Terraform, we're leveraging its secure variable storage for sensitive information like AWS credentials.
+By using HCP Terraform and GitHub Secrets, we're leveraging secure storage for sensitive information like AWS credentials.
 Never commit these values directly to your repository.